csweet81/virtualbox/README.md

 # **Step-by-Step Guide: Setting Up an Active Directory Lab Using VirtualBox**

 ## **Overview**
-In this guide, you will create a full Active Directory lab on your personal computer using VirtualBox.
-This lab will help you understand Active Directory and Windows networking.
-You can repeat the process multiple times to build intuition and even attempt it without instructions to test your knowledge.

 By the end of this guide you'll be able to:

 - Manage users in Active Directory.